e-garzaelorduy/e-garzaelorduy/README.md

 ## 👩‍💻 About Me
 - 🌱 Currently focused on **AI Ethics** and **digital literacy** for youth.
-- 🌍 Passionate about responsible tech and its role in empowering education.
+- 🌍 Passionate about responsible tech and education reform.
-- 📖 Always learning and working on projects to deepen my understanding of these fields.
+- 📖 Always learning!

 ## 💡 My Toolkit & Communities
 - **Languages**: Currently learning Python, R, and SQL